rtfmp/rtfmp.github.io/_posts/2015-09-03-find-server-ucs-manager.md

 ---
 layout: post
-title: Check if a server is available on an UCS Manager using the CLI
+title: Locate a server using UCS Manager CLI
 comment: true
 ---
 I have the name of an UCS B series blade server that I need to configure.
 I need to locate the blade on an UCS Manager.